mik90/cfw/README.md

 A testbed for how _I_ would like a robotics task framework to work.

-This is very much a work in progress, it'll be barely tested, undocumented, and, sloppy for a while (forever?).
+This is very much a work in progress, and I'll be changing things frequently since it's more of a test bed although things should still generally work.

 The goal is to make an integration-agnostic framework that can plug into a bunch of different ecosystems while providing
 - a featureful user-facing API for pub/sub that allows the framework to manage when a callback should run